anbu-k/lyric-analyzer/README.md

-🎧 LyricIQ
-LyricIQ is an interactive web application that helps users interpret song lyrics.
+🎧 LyricIQ is an interactive web application that helps users interpret song lyrics.
 It also detects musical samples used in songs.

 Features
 - Lyrics Analysis